Here is a video demonstration:

-* Phone Number format depends on Country of your Identity, so make sure that Country is correct.
+* Phone Number format depends on the Country of your Identity, so make sure that the Country setting is correct.

-* The field after "x" is for Extension.
+* The field after "X" is for phone Extension digits.
 Put it in if your phone number has one.

 * We assume that your Daytime Phone is same as your Work Phone and your Evening Phone is same as your Home Phone, that is that you work at daytime and go home in the evening.